 He's now come out with a book about it.

-It's called Obstruction of Justice, How the Deep State Risked National Security to protect the Democrats.
+It's called Obstruction of Justice, How the Deep State Risked National Security to Protect the Democrats.

 I had the honor of blurbing the book.

-And I say the cover-up detailed in this book is key reading for anyone who wants to know how the deep state works, how establishment politicians deviously scheme to control a corrupt department of justice bureaucracy and the liberal mainstream media to manipulate the truth, deceive the American people.
+And I say the cover-up detailed in this book is key reading for anyone who wants to know how the deep state works, how establishment politicians deviously scheme to control a corrupt Department of Justice bureaucracy and the liberal mainstream media to manipulate the truth, deceive the American people.

-Luke Rosiak has done what these politicians never wanted wanted to.
+Luke Roziak has done what these politicians never wanted to, uncovered and told the truth.

 Luke, welcome.

-Uh glad to see you in studio.
+Glad to see you in studio.

 How are you?